Angry, Defiant Youth: Origins & Treatment

 An essential aspect of protecting children from anger is to limit the significantly the amount of screen time in the home and to prohibit viewing violent movies and using violent video games.

 Medication has been helpful in decreasing ODD while uncovering the causes of anger and working on growth in virtues.
 A 1999 study reported that stimulant medication produced significant improvement both in ADHD-related and oppositional behaviors (MTA Cooperative Group, 1999.)
-Other research has provided evidence for the effectiveness of mood-enhancing medication (SSRIs) in children whose oppositional behavior is associated with obsessiveness and irritability (Garland EJ, 1996.)
-Atypical anti-psychotics have also been useful in some highly disruptive children with ODD.
-Patients with ODD and CD with severe aggression may respond well to risperidone, with or without psychostimulants, (Turgay, A. 2009.)
+Other research has provided evidence for the effectiveness of mood-enhancing medication (SSRIs) in children whose oppositional behavior (Garland EJ, 1996.)
+Atypical anti-psychotics have also been useful in some highly disruptive children with ODD, however, they must be used only for brief periods because of their association with type II Diabetes in youth.
+Patients with ODD and CD with severe aggression may respond well to risperidone, with or without psycho stimulants, (Turgay, A. 2009.)

 A major concern in regard to medication in children is that from 1992 to 2002, the prescription of atypical anti psychotics for the treatment of aggressive and disruptive behaviors in children increased seven fold, (Correll, CU, et al. 2006 and Olfson, M, et al. 2006,) This research clearly demonstrates both the growing problem of excessive anger in our children and the need for alternative approaches for teaching children how to master their anger.